-When they’re learning the amazing skill of talking, it’s not just about mastering sounds.
-Little ones also have to learn to listen, look, take turns, use gestures and expressions appropriately and understand and respond to what others say.
+When babies are learning the amazing skill of talking, it’s not just about mastering sounds.
+Babies also have to learn to listen, look, take turns, use gestures and expressions appropriately and understand and respond to what others say.
 By taking the time to enjoy stories, songs and rhymes with your baby, you’ll be providing a great foundation for them to become confident communicators.

 It’s never too early to start enjoying simple picture books with your baby.
 It’s a wonderful way to build a loving relationship, increase their language skills and help them develop a lifelong love of reading.
-Research shows that reading for pleasure helps children do well at school and increases their wellbeing, so make reading part of your daily routine from the start if you can.
+Research shows that sharing books and reading for pleasure helps children do well at school and increases their wellbeing, so make looking at books and reading part of your daily routine from the start if you can.

 Very young babies like black and white books with bold pictures which help them strengthen their eye muscles.
 They will also grow to enjoy sensory and board books with different textures and flaps to lift.
 Wait to see what they’re looking at and talk to them about it.
 They may want to lift a flap over and over again and this can be a fun game.
 By saying what’s underneath each time, you’ll be helping them to remember that word.
-Similarly, saying ‘gone!’ each time will turn it into a fun game.

-Talk to your public health nurse (health visitor) about Bookstart – it’s the national programme that provides free reading packs for all babies and pre-school children.
+Talk to your health visitor about Bookstart – it’s the national programme that provides free reading packs for all babies and pre-school children.
 Babies in their first year will get a pack containing free books as well as other fun resources.
 This will usually be given to you during your health visiting 6 week baby check.

 This film provides lots of ideas on the kinds of books, songs and rhymes you can introduce right from the start to help your baby learn to communicate.